List of Abbott Elementary characters: Crystal Riley

-Krystal Riley is a former sorority sister of Ava who becomes the principal of another school in Philadelphia.
+Crystal Riley is a former sorority sister of Ava who becomes the principal of another school in Philadelphia.
 Her school often comes into clash with the teachers of Abbott, specifically with Ava.
-She & Ava maintain an intense rivalry, with Ava stating that she pursued the job of principal simply to spite Crystal (who had acquired her job earlier), who appears to be far more competent & experienced in her job.
-Crystal disdainfully rejected Ava's offer to share the material necessities between their schools, bluntly stating that she doesn't wants to survive on Ava's scraps.
-Crystal discovers the blackmailing of the PGA lawyer & reports it to the authorities, which causes Ava to be sacked.
-But in 'Rally', she comes out in open support of Ava & her support turns to be vital in Ava's reinstatement.
+She and Ava maintain an intense rivalry, with Ava stating that she pursued the job of principal simply to spite Crystal (who had acquired her job earlier), who appears to be far more competent and experienced in her job.
+Crystal disdainfully rejected Ava's offer to share the material necessities between their schools, bluntly stating that she does not wants to survive on Ava's scraps.
+Crystal discovers the blackmailing of the PGA lawyer and reports it to the authorities, which causes Ava to be sacked.
+But in 'Rally', she comes out in open support of Ava and her support turns to be vital in Ava's reinstatement.